 Find out more about the Foundation Apprenticeships that we offer.

 PDAs are designed for those already in a career or vocation who wish to broaden or extend their skills bases.
 They are ideal for developing your skills, as well as for CPD (Continuing Professional Development), so employers can use them to support the enhancement of employees’ skills.

-The college offers a wide range of HNC and HND courses.
 These are SQA qualifications which will provide you with both the practical skills you need to do a job and the theoretical knowledge your employer will expect you to have.
 They also help develop advanced study skills and the generic core skills necessary to progress to university.
 Some HNCs allow direct entry into the second year of a degree qualification and some HNDs allow direct entry into third year.
-So whether you want to go straight into a job, or continue with your studies, a Higher National qualification is a good place to start.

 Please see our Articulation Routes page for more information about progressing to university from D&A College.